-It is noted that the Capital Conservation Buffer for the year 2019 will be increased to 2.50% and as such the Combined Buffer Requirement will be at least 10.50%.
+It is noted that the Capital Conservation Buffer for the year 2019 has been increased by 2.50% and as such the minimum Combined Buffer Requirement is 10.50%.

 iv.
 Number of Directorships Held by Members of the Management Body